STRd6/pixel-editor/editor.coffee.md

         # TODO: Think more about triggering change events
         self.trigger "change"

+      # Initial resize command so we start off with the right size for replays
+      self.execute self.Command.Resize(size: initialSize, previousSize: initialSize)

       # Decorate `execute` to soak empty last commands
       # TODO: This seems a little gross